AlbertShuxiangLi/CapstoneProject/about/about.md

 #### APPLIED METHODS AND MODELS

-After a Corpus generated from HC Corpora, then following clean up steps are performed.
+After a Corpus generated, then following clean up steps are performed.

+  * Convert to ASCII to eliminate any funny words
   * Convert all words to lowercase
   * Eliminate punctuation
   * Eliminate numbers